You can do without the paper; you can’t do without the news.

 Cola Daily (www.coladaily.com) is your online local news source for Columbia and the Midlands, including Lexington and Richland counties.
 This is a very active and involved community, and our goal is to create a conversation about news, topics and issues that are important to everyone who lives, works and plays in Columbia and the surrounding area.

 We aim to deliver the news to you immediately, as it happens, without sacrificing accuracy.
-We know it isn’t enough to tell you what happens in your community; we dig a little deeper to put news and events in context to explain why things happen and how they can impact you.
+We know it isn’t enough to tell you what happens in your community; we dig a little deeper to put news and events in context to explain why things happen and how they can affect you.

 Our eager and knowledgeable staff is dedicated to providing you with news and information, but we would appreciate your participation.
 We want to be your eyes and ears in the community, and we want you to be ours.
+Our mission is to restore trust to local news with our journalistic promise of providing only True News.
+This means no editorials.
+No columnists.
+No letters to the editor.
+No anonymous sources.
+No endorsement of political candidate.
+We spell peoples’ names correctly and we quote them in context.
+You can trust our news to give you the most accurate information, and decide for yourself how you feel about the issues.

 We want to do everything we can to make www.coladaily.com your home page, and we want to hear from you about how we can make that happen.